-But we are failing to equip people to lead this kind of change.
-Some gentle warriors are ground down by the seeming stupidity and ignorance of those who don’t seem to understand that their actions are unsustainable.
+We are failing to equip people to lead the kind of change the world needs.
+Some, too gentle for the gladiatorial sport that is business today, are ground down by the seeming stupidity and ignorance of those who don’t seem to understand that their actions are unsustainable.
 Unable to continue on their leadership path, they invest their energy in their families, communities and pursuits worthy and deserving of their energy and talents.

-It’s hard to make a difference.

-Sustaining ourselves in such a world is challenging.
+It’s hard to make a difference and sustaining ourselves in such a world is challenging.
 For those of us who wish to create a different world, to do things differently, to lead from the heart, we must expect to be lonely: “it’s lonely to get to the future first” as someone once said.
 How, therefore do we develop the resilience required to make an impact?

 In her book Perseverance, organisational consultant Margaret Wheatley, suggests that patience and compassion are the only ways.
 We must avoid the trap of judging those who steal, lie, cheat and extract.
 Rather, we must re-define our task and challenge ourselves to become gentle guides to the world as we see it, not fierce advocates for our view of reality.
 We must not flee, but become warriors for the human spirit.

 I suggest, we cultivate the patience and compassion required to persevere in our leadership task by first connecting to ourselves.
 To our own wisdom and intelligence, to what makes us feel alive, to what brings our meaning to life.
 This is our “battery” – the source of our energy and our optimism.
 That which will power the effort required to keep showing up, and to lead for change, one day at a time.

 This is a call to ask you not to wait until a “cement shaking” experience jolts you out of comfort and complacency.
 It is a call to consider that security is not the point of our existence.
 It is a call to ask that you to find the courage to choose to live and lead consciously, intentionally and by your highest calling, now.